 General introduction to the Western Mediterranean Sea basin

-Within this study, the Western Mediterranean sea basin includes the Mediterranean coastlines belonging to Spain, France and Malta, as well as the portion of Italian coastlines along the Thyrrenian Sea and Strait of Sicily.
+The European Western Mediterranean Sea basin includes the Mediterranean coastlines belonging to Spain, France and Malta, as well as the portion of Italian coastlines along the Thyrrenian Sea and Strait of Sicily.
 The Western Mediterranean basin benefits from a number of strengths related to its strategic positioning, among which the fact that it is part of one of the principle maritime corridors in the world and the gateway to Africa for European countries.
-However, in the West Mediterranean sea basin, a specific political framework has yet to be developed for promoting and supporting cross-border and cross-sectorial maritime spatial planning.
-Instead, cross-border MSP initiatives have so far been created mainly at pan- Mediterranean level through ad hoc projects.
+However, a specific political framework in the West Mediterranean Sea basin, has yet to be developed for promoting and supporting cross-border and cross-sectorial maritime spatial planning.
+Instead, cross-border MSP initiatives have, so far, mainly been created at pan-Mediterranean level through ad hoc projects.
 Western Mediterranean EU Member States share the sea-basin with Morocco and Algeria.

 Human activities involve a number of environmental pressures causing high or very high environmental impacts in marine and/or coastal ecosystems.
-Maritime but also land-based activities -including in particular the industrial sector- along with a progressively more urbanized coastline, are at the origin of a wide spectrum of environmental pressures, ranging from air and water pollution releases to waste generation.
-Today, overexploitation of fishing resources is ranked among most important pressures in the region, along with biodiversity and habitat loss and contamination
+Maritime, but also land-based activities (including in particular the industrial sector- along with a progressively more urbanised coastline), are at the origin of a wide spectrum of environmental pressures, ranging from air and water pollution to waste generation.
+Today, overexploitation of fishing resources is ranked among the most important pressures in the region, along with biodiversity and habitat loss and contamination.

 Relevant pan-Mediterranean MSP institutions and structures